nukata/linq-in-go/README.md

 ```

 There is only a typical loop of `bufio.Scanner` here.

-You will see this LINQ makes a _natural_ use of the Go language.
+It might be safe to say this LINQ makes a _natural_ use of the Go language,
+however, not a trivial use of it.
+See the definition of [Take](linq/linq.go#L130-L145) method.
+It calls an _escape procedure_ (passed in the manner of Scheme's `call/cc`)
+whose mechanism is implemented with `panic` and `recover` internally.

 For more examples, see [linq_test.go](linq/linq_test.go).